improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 image_24.png

-Several values have changed! m_xactReserved had an ambiguous value of 0 before, now it’s at 30,806.
+Several values have changed! m_xactReserved had an ambiguous value of 0 before, now it's at 30,806.
 Converting that to byte swapped hex we get a value of 0x5678.
-Looking at the header, we’ve now pinpointed yet another field and datatype (smallint):
+Looking at the header, we've now pinpointed yet another field and datatype (smallint):

 image_26.png